treydavis/canvas-node-tree/README.markdown

     }
     sprite.__proto__ = NodePrototype

-On each frame, `update` then `draw` are called. `update` recieves a delta in seconds since the last frame. `draw` recieves a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) object *after* transformations have been applied.
+On each frame, `update` then `draw` are called. `update` receives a delta in seconds since the last frame. `draw` receives a [CanvasRenderingContext2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) object *after* transformations have been applied.
 Above is an example of a basic sprite object.